CERTCC/Vultron/docs/index.md

 # Vultron Coordinated Vulnerability Disclosure Protocol

+!!! warning inline end "Work in progress"

+    We are currently working on the documentation of the Vultron CVD Protocol.
+    This documentation is a work in progress and is not yet complete.
+    Our focus so far is on

+    - [Understanding Vultron](/topics/background/), which describes the protocol in detail
+    - [Implementing Vultron](/howto/), which provides guidance for potential implementations of Vultron
+    - [Reference](/reference/formal_protocol/), which provides the formal protocol specification

 Vultron is a research project to explore the creation of a federated, decentralized, and open source protocol for coordinated vulnerability disclosure (CVD).
 It has grown out of the CERT/CC's decades of experience in coordinating global